CDJ64/startup/README.md

 ![A rough sketch depicting a Monthly Survey page where users can say whether they like pineapple pizza or not](/PizzaSketch.png)

 ### Features
-- A user log-in system allowing people to store information about their pizza preferences and interact with other users[^1]
+- A user log-in system allowing people to store information about their pizza preferences
-- Favorite Pizza and Favorite Topping interfaces with pie charts[^1]
+- Favorite Pizza and/or Favorite Topping interfaces with pie charts
 - Monthly Surveys for even more detailed pizza tastes[^1]
 - Pizza Chat for pizza discussions[^1]
 - About section[^1]